-- A. Monthly fire department fire/EMS drills. - B. Monthly EMS District A 6 Training / Critique. - C. Required EMS Refresher.
-Members who do not take the refresher offered by the Hanover Fire Department will not be paid overtime for time spent attending the refresher, unless previously approved by the Chief. - D. Any other drill that Hanover Fire Department management requires members to attend.
+- A. Monthly fire department fire/EMS drills. - B. Monthly EMS District A 6 Training / Critique. - C. Required EMT Refresher and required EMT Intermediate Module.
+Members who do not take the refresher offered by the Hanover Fire Department will not be paid overtime for time spent attending the refresher, unless previously approved by the Chief - D. Paramedics would only be paid up to maximum of the Intermediate level for their required refresher. - E. Any other drill that Hanover Fire Department management requires members to attend.